 Think about all the hours you put in, all the education you have, all the unpaid time off you have had to take, the potential to be out of work without pay due to an illness or injury.

-Clients are hiring you to do a job, as tho they were your employer, you should expect them to pay you what is in effect an appropriate “salary”.
+Clients are hiring you to do a job, they are in effect your employer, you should expect them to pay you what is in effect an appropriate “salary”.

 Your income needs to be higher than that of a salaried employee who has benefits.
 You have to pay for those benefits yourself, you deserve to be paid as a professional and have all the same benefits of other professions.